Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Theory Description and Pseudodata Setup

 For the nonperturbative modelling, we always use the same nonperturbative model for both the theory model and pseudodata, and whenever the nonperturbative parameters are fixed they are set to their central values given in \sec{nonp_theory}.

 Regarding the PDF dependence, we always use the MSHT20aN3LO PDF set~\cite{McGowan:2022nag}, and account for the interplay between $\as(m_Z)$ and the PDFs in the $q_T$ spectrum.
-Since $\as$ and the PDFs are strongly correlated, we ensure that the PDF set entering the prediction matches the value of $\as(m_Z)$ being tested: For $\as(m_Z) < 0.118$ we use the set with $\as(m_Z) = 0.117$, and for $\as(m_Z) > 0.118$ we use the set with $\as(m_Z) = 0.119$, appropriately interpolating for intermediate values.
+Since $\as$ and the PDFs are strongly correlated, we ensure that the PDF set entering the prediction is consistent with the value of $\as(m_Z)$ being tested.
+For this purpose, we perform a linear interpolation between the available PDF sets for $\as(m_Z) = 0.118$ and $\as(m_Z) = 0.117$ when $\as(m_Z) < 0.118$ and between the PDF sets for $\as(m_Z) = 0.118$ and $\as(m_Z) = 0.119$ when $\as(m_Z) > 0.118$.
+This interpolation is only used for the PDFs, while the dependence on $\as(m_Z)$ in the perturbative prediction itself is always treated exactly.

 For minimization, we use the standard \minuit\ fitting tool~\cite{James:1975dr,osti_4252678,James:2004xla}.